jackabox/2019.jackwhiting.co.uk/content/posts/_index.md

 ---
 title: Posts
+summary: "I write articles and courses on JavaScript, PHP and more.
+I also tend to share tools I like, thoughts on freelancing, and living with Crohn's."
 ---
 I write articles and courses on JavaScript, PHP and more.
 I also tend to share tools I like, thoughts on freelancing, and living with Crohn's.